 - Micro-needling contributes to skin rejuvenation and the reduction of acne scarring by stimulating collagen production.
 Micro-needles are inserted into the scars which create extra collagen.
 When this occurs, new skin cells grow over the scar creating a smoother skin texture.

 - Laser Treatment

 - Laser treatments are one of the most popular ways to reduce scarring or deeper scars.
 The laser removes the top layer of skin where the scar tissue has formed.
 Once the scar peels off from the laser, your skin appears smoother.
 As the scar tissues break apart, new skin cells are encouraged to grow, and this helps scars to look less raised and red.

 - Dermabrasion is a procedure where your dermatologist uses a device that rapidly rotates against your skin to smooth it out.
 The procedure gently removes the top layer of your skin, promoting the growth of healthier, smoother cells.
 Typically, dermabrasion works best for rolling and boxcar acne scars that lie flat against the skin because these scars can easily be buffed out.

 - There are a couple of procedures your doctor can perform to remove scars permanently.
 The first procedure is called a punch excision, where the individual scar is removed and repaired with stitches or a skin graft.
 The second, a subcision, occurs when your doctor inserts needles under your skin to loosen the scar fibers to help its appearance.

-If you are struggling with acne scars, there are ways to treat and remove them.
+If you are struggling with acne scars such as depressed scar, raised scar, or keloid scar, there are ways to treat and remove them.
 Although it is not possible to get rid of deep acne scars overnight, with time and patience you will be able to heal these scars.
 Try out different products or reach out to your dermatologist to determine what option is best for you to remove the acne scars.
 Get in touch today to learn more about how our dermatology pharmacy can help.